smartive/proc-that/README.md

 A basic, hypothetic example could be: "Load data from a JSON array, snake_case all properties and store those objects into a mongoDB."

-The package is written in `typescript` but can be used in plain javascript as well.
+The package is written in `typescript` but can be used in plain javascript as well

 ##### A bunch of badges